abmlib/automation-blueprints-marketplace/BLUEPRINT_CONTRIBUTOR_AGREEMENT.md

 **By submitting a pull request or contribution, you acknowledge that you have read, understood, and agree to be bound by this Blueprint Contributor Agreement.**

-Last Updated: January 7, 2025
+Last Updated: October 7, 2025
 Repository: https://github.com/abmlib/automation-blueprints-marketplace